fyngyrz/aa_macro/README.md

 &mdash; just drop the `aa_macro.py` file in and you're done.
-You'll probably want the [aagen utility](aagen) as well if you're looking to just make documents, but you don't need it if you're going to be using the class directly in your own Python applications; it's basically just a command-line friendly wrapper around the class.
+You'll probably want the [aagen utility](aagen) as well if you're looking to just make documents, but you don't need it if you're going to be using the class directly in your own Python applications; [aagen](aagen) is basically just a command-line friendly wrapper around the class.

 > Don't be intimidated by the number of files in the repo; everything except [aa_macro.py](aa_macro.py) is either documentation, sample files,